jzohrab/lute-manual/src/install/install.md

 * Python 3.8+ and pip.
 Run `python3 --version` from the terminal to check.
 * Japanese learners will also need to [install MeCab](./mecab.md)

 Lute can be installed from [https://pypi.org/project/lute3/](https://pypi.org/project/lute3/).
 Here's a summary of the instructions from that page for Linux and Mac, Windows will be similar.
-All of these commands are run from the Terminal (or from Cmd if Windows).
+All of these commands are run from the Terminal.

 <!-- Tab links -->
 <div class="tab">
   <button class="tablinks active" onclick="openTab(event, 'piptab', 'PipSteps')">Steps</button>
-  <button class="tablinks" onclick="openTab(event, 'piptab', 'PipScriptNix')">... as script (Linux/Mac)</button>
-  <button class="tablinks" onclick="openTab(event, 'piptab', 'PipScriptWin')">... as script (Windows)</button>
+  <button class="tablinks" onclick="openTab(event, 'piptab', 'PipScriptNix')">Steps as a copy-paste script</button>
 </div>

 <!-- Tab content -->